Afghanistan–Pakistan relations: Contemporary era after the Taliban regains power

-2025 Afghanistan-Pakistan conflict
+2025 Afghanistan–Pakistan conflict

-During the course of the Afghan Foreign Minister's state visit to India, on 9 October 2025, Kabul was struck by two explosions, believed to be a result of an airstrike by the Pakistan airforce, particularly in the eastern sectors near Abdul Haq Square, District 8.
-Taliban retaliated on 11 October and the hostilities culminated into the 2025 Afghanistan-Pakistan conflict.
+On 9 October 2025, Kabul was struck by two explosions, believed to be a result of an airstrike by the Pakistan Air Force, particularly in the eastern sectors near Abdul Haq Square, District 8.
+This happened during the course of the Afghan foreign minister Amir Khan Muttaqi's state visit to India.
+Taliban retaliated on 11 October and the hostilities culminated into the 2025 Afghanistan–Pakistan conflict.
 A truce was achieved on 19 October but the peace talks held in Istanbul a week later initially fell apart with both sides trading blame.
 Pakistan blamed Afghan negotiators for backpaddling on an agreement while Afghanistan accused Pakistan of making unreasonable demands and not addressing issues like violation of airspace.
-Taliban Interior Minister warned against aggression toward Afghanistan and accused Pakistan of spreading "propaganda" while insisting that TTP issue was Pakistan’s internal matter.
-On 8 November, talks between the two countries collapsed again but the ceasefire continued.
+Taliban Interior Minister warned against aggression toward Afghanistan and accused Pakistan of spreading "propaganda" while insisting that TTP issue was Pakistan's internal matter.